model-checking/kani/kani-docs/src/install-guide.md

-# RMC Installation Guide
+# Kani Installation Guide

-RMC must currently be built from source.
+Kani must currently be built from source.

 In general, the following dependencies are required: